Trevor Jones (British politician): National politics

 Following his initial successes for the party in Liverpool, Jones took an interest in national politics.
-In 1972 he was elected President of the Liberal Party, serving a one-year term.
+In 1972, he was elected president of the Liberal Party, serving a one-year term.
 During that year, he took a high profile in the parliamentary by-elections the party fought, overseeing four victories: Sutton and Cheam, Berwick-upon-Tweed, Ripon and Isle of Ely.
-At the February 1974 general election he stood as Liberal candidate in Liverpool Toxteth, and at the generla election later that year in October he contested Gillingham.
-He was also heavily involved in the by-election win at Liverpool Edge Hill by David Alton in 1979 with a 36% swing.
+At the February 1974 general election, he stood as Liberal candidate in Liverpool Toxteth, and at the general election later that year in October, he contested Gillingham.
+Jones was also heavily involved in the by-election win at Liverpool Edge Hill by David Alton in 1979 with a 36% swing.

 He was knighted in 1981.
-Jones' favoured nickname was "Jones the Vote" in reference to his Welsh heritage.

 He died on 8 September 2016 after suffering from cancer.